rsp/cmi/PITCHME.md

 ---

-We are designing a network protocols so we need to know
+We are designing a network protocols<br>so we need to know:

 <small>